-Service discovery - Amazon Elastic Container Service
+Use service discovery to connect Amazon ECS services with DNS names - Amazon Elastic Container Service

 Your Amazon ECS service can optionally be configured to use Amazon ECS service discovery.
 Service discovery uses AWS Cloud Map API actions to manage HTTP and DNS namespaces for your Amazon ECS services.
-For more information, see What Is AWS Cloud Map? in the AWS Cloud Map Developer Guide.
+For more information, see What Is AWS Cloud Map in the AWS Cloud Map Developer Guide.

 Service discovery is available in the following AWS Regions: